UniversityOfCambridgeDIAL/IntroToML/README.md

 * In this folder, you will find the data sets and instructions for the assignment.

 # Authors
-The course material has been collected and written by Pascal Wichmann, …, …,
+The course material has been collected and written by Pascal Wichmann, Anna Ledwoch and is based on various publicly available data sources.

+# Errata
+Please notify the authors about errors or other issues.